TobyX-Corp/phantom-react/docs/android-distribution.md

 <uses-feature android:name="android.hardware.microphone" android:required="false" tools:replace="required" />
 ```

-Here's an example of the total number of supported devices that you can target on the Google Play store with the above overrides on a Viro Core Hello World AR project:
+Here's an example of the total number of supported devices that you can target on the Google Play store with the above overrides on a Phantom Core Hello World AR project: